ubco-W2022T1-cosc301/project-group11/notebooks/README.md

 # Notebooks

-All Jupyter Notebook files for the project is kept in this parent directory.
+All Jupyter Notebook and Python files for the project is kept in this parent directory.